 Where does this leave Australia-based companies looking to continue their growth journey?

-Fortunately, there are global employment technologies that can help employers immediately, reliably, and sustainably bridge local hiring gaps and access the talent they need to achieve global success.
+Fortunately, there is global employment technology that can help employers quickly, reliably, and sustainably bridge local hiring gaps and access the talent they need to achieve global success.

 Addressing pain points now

-As revealed by record-low unemployment rates, the problem is not that workers are opting out of participation.
-Instead, the issue lies in a fundamental lack of relevant talent in the country.
+As revealed by record-low unemployment rates, the problem is not that workers are opting out of participation in the local workforce.
+Instead, the issue lies in a fundamental lack of relevant talent —or, more specifically, skills — throughout the country.

 This is not a new problem for Australia.
-In fact, the country has always relied on a steady influx of international talent to fill roles.
-However, recent global events have caused setbacks in this long-standing system.
+In fact, the country has always relied on a steady influx of global talent to fill roles.
+However, previous border closures and the subsequent sharp decline of incoming international workers have caused setbacks in this long-standing system.

-Programs like The Global Business and Talent Attraction Taskforce are a step in the right direction, but they, too, need time to bear fruit.
+Rays of hope are indeed present in the country’s improving visa policies, thanks to programs like post-study visas and increases in the migrant worker cap.
+Programs like The Global Business and Talent Attraction Taskforce are also a step in the right direction, but they, too, need time to bear fruit.

-A quicker solution, however, is remote hiring through global employment technologies which can immediately yield top talent.
-With the ability to rapidly and seamlessly tap into emerging talent hubs around the world, companies can maximize their growth trajectories without delay.
+Meanwhile, the urgency of local labor shortages calls for a swift response.
+One such quick solution is global employment technology designed to provide near-immediate access to top talent.
+With the ability to rapidly and seamlessly tap into emerging hiring hubs around the world, companies can maximize their growth trajectories without delay.

-Employers prepared to take on a remote workforce, therefore, are in a unique position to take advantage of the broader, global talent market, while also minimizing relative costs.
+Employers prepared to build an international workforce, therefore, are in a unique position to take advantage of broader, global market opportunities while minimizing relative risk and costs.

-Accessing global talent pools means companies can work with remote teams from around the world, bypassing most of the difficulties facing the Australian talent market today.
-Companies in tech, research, and more, have this opportunity right now.
+Accessing global talent pools means companies can work with remote teams from around the world, bypassing most of the difficulties impacting the Australian talent market today.
+Companies in industries like tech and research have this opportunity right now.

 Preparing for the future

-This proposal only emphasizes the huge role of international talent in supporting the current economic growth of the country.
-It also provides a glimpse into how critical international talent will continue to be in the future.
+This increase and the policies that enable it only emphasize the huge role of international talent in supporting the country’s current economic growth.
+This also provides a glimpse into how critical international talent will continue to be in the future.

-Consequently, technologies that enable companies to seamlessly access employees in other parts of the world will also continue to be essential.
-Not to mention their role in catering to the continuous evolution of the workplace and the talent-centric landscape.
+Consequently, technology that enables companies to seamlessly access workers in other parts of the world will also continue to be essential — not to mention its role in advancing the continuous evolution of the workplace and the talent-centric landscape.

-Employers that are able to recognize the necessity of, and capitalize on, the opportunities offered by global employment technologies will be better equipped to navigate these future talent challenges.
+Employers that are able to recognize the necessity of, and capitalize on, the opportunities offered by global employment technology will be better equipped to navigate future challenges accessing the talent they need.